AUTHORS

 MATTHEW SHARPE (b.
 1962) is highly regarded for his versatile and innovative style.
 He has published four novels, including The Sleeping Father and Jamestown (both Soft Skull Press), as well as a collection of short stories.
 “In Another Time and Place” appears in vol. 5 of Monkey Business.
 “2020 Triptych” is featured in MONKEY, vol. 3.

 TOMOKA SHIBASAKI (b.
 1973) is a novelist, short story writer, and essayist.
-Her books include Awake or Asleep, Viridian, and In the City Where I Wasn’t.
+Her story collection A Hundred Years and a Day, translated by Polly Barton, will be published under the Monkey imprint in 2025.
 She won the Akutagawa Prize in 2014 with Spring Garden, which has been translated by Polly Barton (Pushkin Press).
 “The Seaside Road” appears in vol. 2 of Monkey Business, “The Glasses Thief” in vol. 3, “Background Music” in vol. 6, translated by Ted Goossen, and “Peter and Janis” in vol. 7, translated by Christopher Lowy.
 Her stories, translated by Polly Barton, are featured in vols.
-1–4 of MONKEY.
+1–5 of MONKEY.

 TATSUHIKO SHIBUSAWA (1928–1987) was a prolific translator of French literature, known for his translations of the Marquis de Sade and the French surrealists.
 He wrote several collections of short stories, but Takaoka’s Travels was his only novel.
 Shibusawa is also known for his essays, which deal with topics from dreams to the occult.
 He was a friend of Yukio Mishima, who based the character Yasushi Imanishi in The Temple of Dawn on Shibusawa.